Kids in Costa Rica Featured

 There are fabulous beaches on the far end of the park, so don’t forget your beach supplies.
 Keep an eye on your bag!
 We saw this clever monkey try to unzip a bag that belonged to the party next to us.
 We were basking in the moments we had the whole place to ourselves, as 30 minutes later the crowds appeared.

 One thing to note, many places online mentioned the park is closed every Monday.
-They recently closed their closure day to Tuesdays.
+They recently changed their closure day to Tuesdays.

 Rainmaker Conservation Park gave us a much more authentic rainforest hike than we found at Manuel Antonio or the Mistico Hanging Bridges.

-In hindsight we would have done our trek a bit differently.
+In hindsight we would have done our trek a bit differently with kids in Costa Rica.
 With small kids like ours, it would’ve been less strenuous to go ‘in reverse’ to number 6 and then back out the same way.
 The other half of the hike consisted of steep inclines, slippery sections, and rickety bridges that made my stomach flip as I saw my four year old nonchalantly hike across them.

 This alternate route also has hanging bridges so you don’t miss out on that, nor the best waterfalls.